somerandomviolinkid/somerandomviolinkid.github.io/README.md

 august 4:
 fixed a lot of loading bugs

+august 5:
+fixed more loading bugs (spaceport and spaceship), added functionality to colonizing planets, added sell partial resource buttons

-current functional elements:
+current nonfunctional elements:
-everything except system and galaxy overview tabs
+buildings in system tab

 discord (join if you want to know what i'm currently working on): https://discord.gg/6jb7PmeD7m